Ozone as a disinfectant

 The main problem with the use of ozone is that it is toxic upon inhalation; Occupational Safety and Health Administration (OSHA) require that ‘workers not be exposed to an average concentration of more than 0.10 ppm for 8 hours’ and National Institute of Occupational Safety and Health (NIOSH) recommend that ‘an upper limit of 0.10 ppm, not to be exceeded at any time’.

-How Ozone is Industrially Formed:
+How Ozone is Industrially Formed

 Ozone is formed by exposing a stream of air to electricity, the electricity supplies enough energy to split a number of oxygen molecules into their atoms, which then subsequently collide and react with other oxygen molecules resulting in the formation of ozone.
 This stream of ozone is then injected into water, which is then used for disinfection purposes.
 This is a typical set-up for wastewater treatment plants.

-Industries Where Ozone is Being Utilised:
+Industries Where Ozone is Being Utilised

 The use of ozone is found in multiple different sectors, with two main principle purposes: